apache/camel/examples/camel-example-zipkin/README.md

 ### Build

-First, start Zipkin as described below in the [Zipkin web console]("Zipkin web console") section
+First, start Zipkin as described below in the [Installing Zipkin Server]("Installing Zipkin Server") section

 Then compile this example: